 9 China took note of the projected valley.
 The November 2014 edition of a Chinese military journal, for example, included an article with a passage that translates as follows:

-^{...} in 2028, the [U.S. Navy] force of nuclear attack submarines will fall from the current number of 55 down to 41 boats.
-Some are concerned about whether this force level can meet the requirements of the Asia-Pacific rebalance."
+^{...} in 2028, the [U.S. Navy] force of nuclear attack submarines will fall from the current number of (continued...)